gitter-badger/admin-docs/docs/source/installation.rst

 Software requirements
 `````````````````````
 In order to run Effektif on your server, you will need to install some additional software.
 Depending on your deployment strategy (combined or separate system for application and database), you have to install the following software requirements either on the same server or the respective separate servers.

-The next sections will contain additional instructions on how to install and configure the additional software components.
+The following sections contain detailed instructions on how to install and configure the additional software components.

 The application server requires the following additional software: